govhack-science/govhack-science.github.io/_prizes/2016/sa/sa-adelaide spirit-prize.md

 Contributed to a positive experience for all through sharing, caring and actively participating.

 # Prize
-Westfield voucher to the value of $500
+Westfield voucher up to the value of $500

 # Eligibility Criteria
 Awarded by the crew to a participant at each location at closing of the competition weekend.